Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ### Read-copy-update

-[Read-Copy-Update (RCU)](https://en.wikipedia.org/wiki/Read-copy-update) is a thread safe pattern to implement lock-free data structures.
+[Read-Copy-Update (RCU)](https://en.wikipedia.org/wiki/Read-copy-update) is a thread-safe pattern to implement lock-free data structures.
 It is useful when reads are much more frequent than writes.
 It is commonly used for caching, where reads are frequent and writes are infrequent.

-Consider a library which generates n'th Fibonacci number.
+Consider a library which generates the nth Fibonacci number.
 The library caches previously computed Fibonacci numbers.

 ```python
 cache = [0, 1]